-- A student who by virtue of his/her enrolment for the programme is entitled to take the final exam, examinations or tests should register for them on time and correctly, in accordance with the provisions of or by virtue of these Rules and Guidelines.
-The registration term for written tests and other examinations has been established per period in the schedule of written tests and examinations, as referred to in article 4.1 of the Teaching and examination Regulations of the programme. - 2.
+- 1. A student who is registered for a course in Osiris will be automatically registered for all of that course's tests with the exception of the re-sit, if applicable.
+Registration for a re-sit is possible via Osiris during the registration period starting 35 days before the test and expiring seven days before the test.
+During this period, registration is also possible at the ESSC. - 2.
 The head of the Department for Exam Administration RSM can, with the approval of the Examination Board, establish specific rules for proper registration for examinations, or written tests by virtue of the Teaching and Examination Regulations of the programme and the Rules and Guidelines of the Examination Board.
 These specific rules will be announced in a proper manner in sufficient time. - 3.
 The Examination Board can derogate from the date of registration referred to in paragraph 1 if the student, as a result of force majeure, has been unable to register on time and correctly.
 Under certain circumstances, force majeure may be said to exist in the event of, for example, a student was unable to register in the usual way (OSIRIS-online, in writing, another student) because of sickness or special family circumstances.
 The student should submit the request for this as soon as reasonably possible. - 4.
-The head of the Department for Exam Administration RSM may, in cases other than those referred to in paragraph 3, derogate from the registration period no later than two working days before the day on which the examination or test will be taken, provided that this does not jeopardize the correct preparation for the examination or test.
-The head of the Department for Exam Administration RSM will charge administrative costs of € 13.50 per examination or written test for this derogation.
-The head of the Department for Exam Administration RSM reports this to the Examination Board. - 5.
+After the official registration deadline, students can still register at the ESSC counter up to two working days before a test, for an administrative fee of € 20,00 per test.
+Students will receive a receipt which they should take to the test as proof of registration for the test.
+In case this late registration period of two working days of the ESSC has expired, students from RSM can still register, but only after paying € 20,00 administration fee (no refund possible) via the online EBS paying system via this link: https://lateregistration.rsm.nl.
+This fee has to be paid on the day of the examination at the latest.
+If the payment is done, the student will receive a confirmation on the student e-mail account.
+In addition, the Examination Board will inform the Exam Administration and the Programme Manager that the grade for the test can be registered in Osiris. - 5.
 Anyone who has not registered for an examination or a written test in accordance with the provisions of or by virtue of these Rules and Guidelines may not take part in the examination or test concerned.
-If, notwithstanding the foregoing, the student nevertheless takes part in the examination or test, the examiner and the Examination Board will not establish a grade.
+If, notwithstanding the foregoing, the student nevertheless takes part in the examination or test, the examiner and the Examination Board will not establish a grade. - 6.
+Students who received a campus ban from the Executive Board of the EUR may not participate in the tests in the designated examination rooms and halls of the Woudestein-complex of the EUR during the ban.